How to Clean Almost Every Surface of Your Home With Vinegar

-Cleaning with vinegar: It's cheap, it's natural, and it's tough on bacteria, mildew, and dirt.
-Read on for some smart vinegar cleaning tips for every room in your home.
+Cleaning with vinegar: It's inexpensive, natural, and tough on bacteria, mildew, and dirt.
+Use these smart vinegar cleaning tips for every room in your home.

-Refrigerator: Definitely skip the toxic chemicals where you store your food.
-Instead, try surface cleaning with white vinegar.
-Wipe up spills with a 50-50 vinegar-water mix.
+Refrigerator: Consider skipping the toxic chemicals where you store your food.
+Instead, try cleaning refrigerator surfaces with white vinegar.
+Wipe up spills using a cloth dampened with a vinegar cleaning solution of equal parts vinegar and water.
 You can even keep a bottle of the mixture stored in your fridge!

-Cutting boards: For cutting board surface cleaning with white vinegar, spray with straight vinegar, then rinse to clean.
+Cutting boards: Try white vinegar for cleaning cutting boards.
+Spray the surface with straight vinegar, then rinse to clean.

-Microwave: Surface cleaning with white vinegar isn't limited to countertops.
-Get at hard-to-clean mircowave stains by placing 1/2-cup vinegar and 1/2-cup water in a glass bowl.
-Microwave 2-3 minutes, or until it boils.
-Wipe buildup away with ease!
+Microwave: Cleaning with white vinegar isn't limited to countertops.
+Remove hard-to-clean microwave splatters and stains by placing 1/2-cup vinegar and 1/2-cup water in a glass bowl.
+Microwave 2-3 minutes, or until it boils, then wipe away buildup with ease.

-Stained plastic containers: Coat in vinegar.
-Let sit.
-Wash as usual, says Leslie Reichert, aka The Cleaning Coach.
+Stained plastic containers: Coat plastic containers in vinegar, let sit for a few minutes, then wash as usual, says Leslie Reichert of The Cleaning Coach.

-Countertops: Cleaning kitchen countertops with white vinegar is simple: Just spray onto your surface, then wipe away with a warm, wet rag.
-However, avoid cleaning countertops with vinegar if you have a granite or marble surface.
+Countertops: Cleaning kitchen countertops with white vinegar is simple: Just spray vinegar onto the surface and wipe it away with a warm, wet rag.
+However, you should avoid cleaning countertops with vinegar if you have a granite or marble surface.

-General bathroom cleaning: Use straight or a diluted vinegar cleaning solution to scrub away bacteria, especially around the toilet, where it can curb urine staining and odor.
+General bathroom cleaning: Use straight or a diluted vinegar cleaning solution for the bathroom to scrub away bacteria, especially around the toilet, where it can curb urine stains and odor.

-Tub or sink drain: Pour 1/2-cup distilled white vinegar around closed drain and let sit several hours.
+Tub or sink drain: To clean the area around your bathroom drain, pour 1/2-cup distilled white vinegar around the closed drain and let sit for several hours.
 Scrub to remove buildup.
 Drain, then rinse.

-Shower: Findley's shower deep-clean regimen: Bring vinegar to a boil, then use it to wipe down the shower door and walls.
+Shower: To clean your shower with vinegar, try Findley's shower deep-clean regimen: Bring vinegar to a boil, then carefully use the warm vinegar to wipe down the shower door and walls.
 Keep them damp by wiping them down every 5 to 8 minutes for 30 minutes.
-Then, dampen a nonscratch sponge in vinegar, sprinkle with baking soda, and scrub.
-Rinse.
-Bye-bye germs, mold, water spots, and soap scum!
+Then, dampen a non-scratch sponge in vinegar, sprinkle with baking soda, and scrub.
+Rinse to wash away germs, mold, water spots, and soap scum.

-Showerhead: Pour some white vinegar into a plastic bag, and secure it to your showerhead with a twist-tie.
+Showerhead: Cleaning a shower head with vinegar is easy.
+Pour some white vinegar into a plastic bag, and secure it to your showerhead with a twist-tie or rubber band.
 Make sure there's enough vinegar so the bottom part of the showerhead is submerged.
 Leave the bag on overnight.
 Remove the next morning just before showering.

-Tile surfaces: Mix 1/2-cup white distilled vinegar with a gallon of warm water.
-Mop floors or scrub countertops with the solution and allow to air dry.
+Tile surfaces: To clean tile bathroom surfaces with vinegar, mix 1/2-cup white distilled vinegar with a gallon of warm water.
+Mop bathroom floors or scrub countertops with the solution and allow to air dry.

 Mattress disinfectant: Mix distilled white vinegar, a little rubbing alcohol, and some tea tree oil in a spray bottle.
 Lightly spritz on your mattress to help combat dust mites, mildew, and general odors.
 For a deeper clean, follow with a dusting of baking soda.
-Let dry, then vacuum.
+Let dry, then vacuum the mattress surface.

 White vinegar uses extend to fabrics and textiles, too.

-As a fabric softener: Use vinegar instead of fabric softeners in laundry, Findley says.
+Fabric softener: Use vinegar instead of fabric softeners in laundry, Findley suggests.
 "It softens clothes and removes the static at a fraction of the cost of fabric softeners," she says.
 "Just add a cup to the final wash or rinse water."

-Glass: Use a 50-50 vinegar-water solution to keep glass tables or stereo cabinet doors sparkling.
+Glass: Use a 50-50 vinegar-water solution to keep glass tables or cabinet doors sparkling.